iajhff/simplicitybasics/README.md

 # Simplicity on Liquid: Getting Started

+The primary tool for this is hal-simplicity which is in active development so please consult h[ttps://github.com/BlockstreamResearch/hal-simplicity/](https://github.com/BlockstreamResearch/hal-simplicity/) for updates.

 The easiest way to deploy Simplicity smart contracts on Liquid testnet using the Web IDE.
 (Guide Not directly affiliated with Blockstream or Simplicity-Lang)

 [Developer Documentation](https://docs.simplicity-lang.org/documentation/how-simplicity-works/)